Return to the home page

 Cultural Counsellor, Hungarian Information and Cultural Centre, Janpath, New Delhi, India

-GLS aims to erect a bridge between academic research and general educational knowledge development; that is why its target audience involves a wide range of students from secondary to doctoral schools, young researchers and anybody from any background who wants to know more about locality and sustainability-related environmental and geographical topics.
+GLS aimed to erect a bridge between academic research and general educational knowledge development; that is why its target audience involved a wide range of students from secondary to doctoral schools, young researchers and anybody from any background who wanted to know more about locality and sustainability-related environmental and geographical topics.

-Supporting this aim, Frugeo GRI invites ambitious researchers to join the success of our projects and be an original and significant contribution to the human knowledge of Earth Sciences (geography and geology) and also Environmental Sciences.
-We provide publication possibilities to academics who have already earned a PhD degree; and we would like to highlight the importance of education and give the chance and opportunity to PhD Students, and also MSc/BSc Students, to help them gain recognition, points and credits, and assist in their scientific life getting an easier start on the sometimes difficult path of publishing and academic writing.
+Supporting this aim, Frugeo GRI tried to invite ambitious researchers to join the success of our projects and be an original and significant contribution to the human knowledge of Earth Sciences (geography and geology) and also Environmental Sciences.
+We provided publication possibilities to academics who have already earned a PhD degree; and we wanted to highlight the importance of education and give the chance and opportunity to PhD Students, and also MSc/BSc Students, to help them gain recognition, points and credits, and assist in their scientific life getting an easier start on the sometimes difficult path of publishing and academic writing.

-We provide opportunity for publications to researchers, although we do accept only outstanding papers; therefore, a published work in one of our upcoming issues has to be of a high standard, must be well-researched, well-illustrated and well-written in an engaging style that can call the attention of anyone who reads it.
+We provided opportunity for publications to researchers, although we did accept only outstanding papers; therefore, a published work in one of our upcoming issues had to be of a high standard, well-researched, well-illustrated and well-written in an engaging style that could call the attention of anyone who reads it.
 It must be something interesting, topical and must contribute to the development of any scientific disciplines.
 It also has to be educative and build a good balance between academic and public understanding.

-Our journal covers many different types of—mainly geographical—subjects; therefore, we encourage and approach anyone who acts on the fields of Earth or Environmental Sciences, too.
-For the upcoming titles and publishing possibilities, please keep an eye on our regularly updated website available at www.frugeo.co.uk, social media platforms, or contact us via info@frugeo.co.uk.
+Our journal covered many different types of—mainly geographical—subjects; therefore, we encouraged and approached anyone who acted on the fields of Earth or Environmental Sciences, too.

-The various articles that we expect from our multidisciplinary participants may cover many different scientific (and non-scientific) subjects, fields and areas, e.g. biology, architecture, manufactory, arts, mathematics, catering, fair trade, tourism, etc.; so we would like to encourage any subject and we really do mean any – as long as it interlinks with the keywords in a geographic sense.
+The various articles that we expected from our multidisciplinary participants covered many different scientific (and non-scientific) subjects, fields and areas, e.g. biology, architecture, manufactory, arts, mathematics, catering, fair trade, tourism, etc. – as long as it interlinked with the keywords in a geographic sense.

 The Editors